-Here are the different types of timeclocks and their benefits and disadvantages.
+Here are some of the different types of timeclocks as well as their benefits and disadvantages.

-- Punch card: The punch card is the original type of timeclock, and some businesses sill use it.
+The punch card is the original type of timeclock, and some businesses still use it.
 With these clocks, employees place their timecard into a clock and the time is stamped onto a card.
 A manager then manually records the timestamps into payroll.
 These stand-alone clocks do not connect to cloud-based time and attendance systems, so depending on your business's needs and your preferences, this may be a disadvantage.

-- IVR: Interactive voice response allows employees to punch in and out via telephone.
+Interactive voice response allows employees to punch in and out over the phone.
 Workers call a predetermined number and follow several prompts to record their times.
 These types of systems are still available but have become outmoded with smartphone mobile applications.

-If you pick a biometric clock or one that works with employee badge cards, you should choose one that operates in an offline mode.
-Zian said it's helpful to get a clock with a lithium-backed memory to ensure all transactions are stored securely during a power loss.
+If you pick a biometric clock or one that works with employee badge cards, you should choose one that operates in an offline mode for the power-saving capabilities.

 Kiosk modes on tablets

-Businesses can repurpose mobile devices, such as tablets, to be a timeclock to save money.
-There are many applications that allow you to run tablets – both Android and iPads – in kiosk mode, which restricts them to a single application use.
+Businesses can repurpose mobile devices, such as tablets, as timeclocks to save money.
+There are many applications that allow you to run tablets – both Android and iPads – in kiosk mode, which restricts them to single-application use.

-If your business uses a timeclock system and an access control system, there are some products that do both.
+In case your business uses a timeclock system and an access control system, there are some products that do both.
 Pairing access control with time and attendance lets your employees accomplish both with one action.
-When employees use their key card, password or biometric scan to enter a building, the system can log this time and use it as a timestamp.
+When an employee uses their key card, password or biometric scan to enter a building, the system can log this time and use it as a timestamp.

 You can also require an anti-passback control system, which requires employees to use credentials to exit a building.
-This is used as their clock-out.
-This system is often paired with a stand-alone timeclock that's used for breaks.
+This serves as their clock-out.
+The system is often paired with a stand-alone timeclock that's used for breaks.

 If you're interested in learning more about time and attendance systems, check out our time and attendance buying guide.
 If you know what you're looking for, visit our best picks page and see which ones we recommend, along with a complete list of systems that may work for you.